Onion Egg masala | South Indian Egg masala recipe

 - Add coriander leaves and give a good mix.

-- Add the fried eggs.
-Mix gently so that the eggs are coated with the masala.
+- Add the pan fried eggs.
+Mix gently and simmer for 5 minutes to allow the eggs to absorb the spices and the eggs are coated with the masala.

 - Garnish with coriander leaves and serve hot.